 Prof Nalova Lyonga Advocates the Holistic and Intrinsic Education of Students.

-A two-day visit in the seaside town of Kribi provided Prof Nalova Lyonga, Minister of Secondary Education, the opportunity to take significant actions towards revitalising the Education Community rocked by a wave of students’ misconduct.
+A 2-day visit in the seaside town of Kribi provided Prof Nalova Lyonga, Minister of Secondary Education, the opportunity to take significant actions towards revitalising the Education Community rocked by a wave of students’ misconduct.

 The visit of the Minister of Secondary Education in Kribi was highly expected as the city earned a bad name over the past few weeks following incidents, notably the “magic” purse and the sex tape involving students of Government Bilingual High School Kribi (GBHS Kribi).
 The launching ceremony of the 28th Edition of the Open/Business Days of Technical and Vocational Education in Government Technical High School Kribi (GTHS Kribi) on 25 March 2021 was therefore the perfect occasion for Prof Nalova Lyonga to address these issues.